-When you start the process of a car accident claim with the help of your trusted personal injury lawyer you might be wondering what your settlement will be worth at the end of the line.
+When you start the process of a car accident claim with the help of your personal injury lawyer, you might be wondering what your auto settlement will be worth at the end of the line.

-What Is the Average Car Settlement Amount?
+What Is the Average Settlement Amount?

 What Kind of Damages Are Awarded in a Car Accident Settlement?

-In a personal injury claim case relating to a car accident, the awarded damages for the victims are called Compensatory damages.
-As their name states, these are awarded to compensate the losses, both economic and non-economic.
+In a personal injury claim relating to a car accident, the awarded damages for the victims are called compensatory damages.
+As the name states, these are awarded to compensate for losses, both economic and non-economic.

 The compensatory damages are categorized as follows.

-Non-Economic Damages:Non-economic damages or subjective damages, are awarded to the victims of accidents for losses that cannot be readily assigned a clear monetary value.
-While it can be a broad category subjective damages normally deal with:
+Non-economic damages or subjective damages are awarded to the victims of accidents for losses or client expenses that cannot be readily assigned a clear monetary value.
+While it can be a broad category, subjective damages normally deal with:

-- Emotional Distress: One of the hardest types of damages to estimate, emotional distress varies from person to person.
-Let’s say an office manager and a professional jazz piano player get in an accident and both break their dominant hand and forearm.
-The office manager can return to work and continue his life in a normal way quicker than the jazz piano player, who won’t be able to professionally do his job due to muscle memory loss and atrophy that comes from having their hand and arm in a cast for an extended period plus the rehabilitation time for him to play piano as he once did.
+One of the hardest types of damages to estimate, emotional distress varies from person to person.

+For example, let’s say an office manager and a professional jazz piano player get in an accident and both break their dominant hand and forearm.
+The office manager can return to work and continue his daily tasks much quicker than the jazz pianist.
+The pianist will not be able to professionally do his job due to muscle memory loss and atrophy that comes from having their hand and arm in a cast for an extended period and the rehabilitation time for him to play piano as he once did.
 This can cause severe emotional distress and even PTSD (Post-traumatic stress disorder) to the victims of an accident.